1. Docs

 // backend/roxy.web.js

-import { Permissions, webMethod } from "wix-web-module";
+import { Permissions, webMethod } from 'wix-web-module';

-import wixFetch from "wix-fetch";
+import wixFetch from 'wix-fetch';

-import wixSecretsBackend from "wix-secrets-backend";
+import wixSecretsBackend from 'wix-secrets-backend';

-const ROXY_BASE = "https://roxyapi.com/api/v2";
+const ROXY_BASE = 'https://roxyapi.com/api/v2';

 async function roxyGet(path) {

-const apiKey = await wixSecretsBackend.getSecret("ROXY_API_KEY");
+const apiKey = await wixSecretsBackend.getSecret('ROXY_API_KEY');

-const response = await wixFetch(`${ROXY_BASE}${path}`, {
+const res = await wixFetch(`${ROXY_BASE}${path}`, {

-method: "GET",
+method: 'GET',

-headers: { "X-API-Key": apiKey },
+headers: { 'X-API-Key': apiKey },

 });

-throw new Error(`RoxyAPI ${response.status}: ${body}`);
+if (!res.ok) throw new Error(`RoxyAPI ${res.status}`);

 }

-async function roxyPost(path, payload) {
+async function roxyPost(path, body) {

-const apiKey = await wixSecretsBackend.getSecret("ROXY_API_KEY");
+const apiKey = await wixSecretsBackend.getSecret('ROXY_API_KEY');

-const response = await wixFetch(`${ROXY_BASE}${path}`, {
+const res = await wixFetch(`${ROXY_BASE}${path}`, {

-method: "POST",
+method: 'POST',

 headers: {

-"X-API-Key": apiKey,
+'X-API-Key': apiKey,

 },

-body: JSON.stringify(payload),
+body: JSON.stringify(body),

 });

-throw new Error(`RoxyAPI ${response.status}: ${body}`);
+if (!res.ok) throw new Error(`RoxyAPI ${res.status}`);

-return response.json();
+return res.json();

 }